Gearhartlove/CatScript-Compiler/capstone/Catscript.md

 ```
 ### Functions

 The `function` keywords lets you define a function `identifer`, optional parameters, an optinoal return type, and a function body.
 Function bodies encapsulate logic and enter a new scope.
 When referencing varaibles or data, the current scope will be searched first.
-The `return` keyword is required when an explicit return type is defined in the function definition.
-If no explicit type is defined, `void` is returned.
+See `Returning Values` for examples and information on returning values from functions.
 #### Examples
 Functions can have no parameters.
 ```js